jshawtime/saywhatwant/READMES-current/24-CONTEXT-MENU.md

 - Filename: `message_[username]_[timestamp].txt`
 - Includes username, date/time, and full message text

-### 🚫 Block
+### 🚫 Block (Context-Aware)
+- **Right-click on username**: Blocks that username
+- **Right-click on message text**:
+  - If text is selected: Blocks the selected word
-- Adds the username to the negative filter (blocked users)
+  - If no selection: Blocks the username
-- Message immediately disappears if filters are active
+- Message/word immediately disappears if filters are active
 - Does NOT change the filter toggle state (as per current behavior)
+- Tooltip shows what will be blocked: "Block user: X" or "Block word: Y"

 ## User Experience